Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Modules.Forums/Documentation/Forums.md

 ## Forums module
 The forums module is a message board which allows your user community to participate in discussions, post questions and answers.

-> In version 1, the forums module is incomplete.
-The subscription, moderation (all email notifications), post tracking (read/unread) and search indexing features are not implemented.

 ## Groups
 Forums are always displayed within a forum group, and all forums must belong to a group.
 Most settings for forums can be set at the group level, but you can choose whether to use group settings or assign settings for each individual forum.